LOADING ...

 The Bo (or Bugaboo)

-I was in my prenticeship and learning of my trade,
+When I was in my prenticeship and of my trade,

 I courted my master's daughter, made my heart right glad.

-I courted her both summers and winter nights also
+I courted her both summers days and winter also

-But I never could her favor win till I the Bogle Bo.
+But I never could her win till I hired the Bogle Bo.

-Day being gone, and night on, my neighbor he took a sheet
+Day being gone, and night coming on, my neighbor he a sheet

 And into her room he went just like a wandering spirit.

-She went (went) running up and down, not knowing to go
+She (went) running up and down, not knowing where to go

-But right my bed she went for fear of the Bogle Bo.
+But right into my bed she went for fear of the Bo.

-And so my true and me, (we both) fell fast asleep,
+And so my love and me, (we both) fell fast asleep,

-But ere the morn at fair daylight, sore, sore did she
+But ere the morn at daylight, sore, sore did she weep

-Sore, did she weep; sore, sore did she mourn
+Sore, sore did she weep; sore, sore did she

 But ere she rose and put on her clothes, the bo was gone.